pulp/pulp_rpm/docs/tech-reference/export-distributor.rst

 ``manifest``
  If this boolean is True, a PULP_MANIFEST file will be created in the directory where ISOs are created.
 This allows the ISO importer to directly import what was published.
 Defaults to False.

+``checksum_type``
+ Checksum type to use for metadata generation.
+For any units where the checksum of this type is not already known, it will be computed on-the-fly and saved for future use.
+If any such units have not been downloaded, then checksum calculation is impossible, and the publish will fail gracefully.